mikesale/quickwp/README.md

 The ./app directory contains your WP install.
 You can copy files in after starting the container, etc. using your normal host OS/File manager, etc.

 The ./plugins directory is where I put my local plugin zip files I want to install for this project.
-I can install them with the following command on a bash command line as noted above:
+I can install them with the following command on a bash command line while connected to the container as noted above:

 `wp plugin install /home/admin/plugins/myplugin.zip`